Mary Helen Washington: Career

 Washington’s career as an author established her a staple of African-American literature classes nationwide.
+Her influence is such that The New York Times Book Review observed she "has had a greater impact on the canon of Afro-American Literature than has any other scholar."
 She is the author of several books of cultural criticism and literary criticism, including The Other Blacklist: The African American Literary and Cultural Left of the 1950s, and has contributed to the PBS documentary series American Experience.

 Influences

 In her book The Other Blacklist, Washington reflects that her anti-communist upbringing triggered her interest in communist theory and its connection to Black literature.
-In her work, she shows interest in influential female African American authors and artists from the Cold War era, and she explores how Leftist views influenced these authors to pursue Black radicalism and literary scholarship.
+In her work, she shows interest in influential female African-American authors and artists from the Cold War era, and she explores how Leftist views influenced these authors to pursue Black radicalism and literary scholarship.
 As a political and social justice activist, Washington writes with the goal of challenging the canon of Afro-American Literature.
 She uses her scholarship to push for schools to teach material by Black women.

 Washington's work often integrates ideas of feminism and communism according to Black female experience.
-In her essay “Feminist Roots” published in Women's Review of Books, she critically engages with feminism’s relation communism, connecting Black feminist movements to 1930s communist labour initiatives.
-Washington has written four anthologies, each with different focuses under the broader idea of promoting Black female literature.
+In her essay "Feminist Roots", published in Women's Review of Books, she critically engages with feminism’s relation communism, connecting Black feminist movements to 1930s communist labour initiatives.
+Washington has compiled four anthologies, each with different a focus, under the broader idea of promoting Black female literature.

-As mentioned in Paule Marshall's obituary in The Washington Post, Washington is the biographer of Paule Marshall; the biography is to be published by Yale University Press.
-Washington praises Marshall for the way "She explored a black woman’s consciousness and broke out of convention," as well as expressing admiration for the importance of Black females writers' "transnational view of the world."
+Washington is the biographer of Paule Marshall, as mentioned in Marshall's obituary in The Washington Post; the biography is to be published by Yale University Press.
+Washington praises Marshall for the way she "explored a black woman's consciousness and broke out of convention", as well as expressing admiration for the importance of Black females writers' "transnational view of the world".
 Washington focuses on promoting the scholarship of Black authors and challenging the standards for representation in literature.